xenondevs/Docs/docs/nova/addon/blocks/registering-materials.md

 ## BlockOptions

-Before registering a new TileEntity, you need to create a `BlockOptions` instance.
+Before registering a new Block, you need to create a `BlockOptions` instance.
 This class contains properties for breaking/placing custom blocks.
 Let's create an instance that can be broken with a stone pickaxe:

 ```kotlin title="Blocks.kt"